-The second major educational opportunity is Long Term Health Education and Training.
-This program allows Captains and above an opportunity to obtain their Master's degree in a multitude of specialty areas and locations.
+Another educational opportunity available is the Long Term Health Education and Training program.
+This program allows officers ranked as Captain or above an opportunity to obtain their Master's degree in a multitude of specialty areas.
 Officers apply for and are accepted to attend graduate programs following both clinical and administrative avenues.

-Generic Courses - The generic course training is a wonderful program offered to junior officers (those who qualify when they access to Active Duty; all Army ROTC accessions) to receive specialized training in the critical care, psychiatric-mental health, OB-GYN or perioperative nursing course within their initial tour of duty (first 3-4 years on Active Duty).
-It is very much encouraged for junior officers to take advantage of this opportunity and attend one of the courses.
-Officers, who have prior nursing experience, must have at least six months Army nursing experience before specifying a course and must have at least one year remaining on active duty at the completion of the course.
-The courses available for attendance through the Generic Course Guarantee program are critical care, psychiatric-mental health, OB-GYN, and perioperative nursing course.
-Officers who desire to attend the emergency nursing course (M5) or community health nursing course must decline their Generic Course Guarantee.
+Specialty courses are available for all Active Duty officers in order to receive specialized training in the critical care, psychiatric-mental health, OB-GYN or perioperative nursing specialties within their initial tour of duty (first 3-4 years on Active Duty).
+It is highly recommended for junior officers to take advantage of this opportunity and attend one of the courses.
+Officers who have prior nursing experience must have at least six months of Army nursing experience before applying for a course and must have at least one year remaining on Active Duty by the completion of their course.
+Officers who do not have prior nursing experience must complete at least one year of practice before they are considered eligible for specialty training.

 - Community Health Nursing - provides the skills and knowledge to function in specialty areas of preventative medicine and community health care.
 The course lasts nine weeks and is offered at Brooke Army Medical Center in Texas.